 Here's how it works: When you purchase a life insurance policy, you’re buying a contract with the issuing insurance company.
 The issuing insurance company guarantees, subject to the insurance company's claims-paying ability, that upon your death it will pay your beneficiaries a preset amount that is typically free from income taxes.
 Your beneficiaries receive the payment directly from the insurance company, so the funds arrive without the delays and expenses associated with the probate process that governs assets passed down via a will.
 And because the probate process is often made public, life insurance may also provide your family a non-financial benefit: privacy.
 However, depending on the size of your estate, benefits from a life insurance policy may be subject to estate tax.1

 2. What types of life insurance are available?

-Life insurance policies fall into two general categories: term and permanent.
+Life insurance policies fall into 2 general categories: term and permanent.
 A term insurance policy covers a specific period of time, such as 10 or 20 years.
 At the end of that period, you normally stop paying premiums and your coverage ceases.
 A permanent insurance policy covers you until your death, regardless of age—so long as premium payments are up to date.
-Permanent insurance generally includes an investment component along with the insurance policy, and carries higher premiums as a result.
+Unlike term, permanent insurance generally includes an investment component along with the insurance policy, and carries higher premiums as a result.
 Permanent insurance is commonly used for wealth transfer and estate planning purposes, while term insurance is used for replacing lost income in the event of premature death.

 Term insurance is generally more affordable, and in many cases more appropriate, for most purchasers.
-“Term insurance allows you to gain access to life insurance with a lot less money than you’d need if you were trying to buy the same amount of permanent insurance,” says Ewanich.
-One helpful comparison is the economics of leasing a car versus buying one: You can often get a more expensive car for the same payment by leasing, rather than buying, the vehicle.
+"Term insurance allows you to gain access to life insurance with a lot less money than you'd need if you were trying to buy the same amount of permanent insurance," says Ewanich.

 3. When is the right time to buy life insurance?